Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Self-Dictionary Approaches for Solving Endmember Extraction Problems

 by letting $W = [\w_1, \ldots, \w_r] \in \Real^{d \times r}_+$, $H \in \Real^{r \times n}_+$ such that $H(i,j) = h_{ij}$, and $V = [\v_1, \ldots, \v_n] \in \Real^{d \times n}$.
 We call $W$ and $H$ the {\it endmember matrix} and the {\it abundance matrix} of $A$, respectively.

 \textit{Endmember signatures}, represented by $\w_1, \ldots, \w_r$, are the spectral signatures of certain materials contained in the image scene.
-The term \textit{endmember} is used for referring to the corresponding material; hence, endmembers are materials contained in the image scene and are major components of the image scene.
+The term \textit{endmember} is used for referring to the corresponding material; hence, endmembers are materials contained in the image scene and represent the major components of it.

-We put assumptions on the HSIs.
+We will make some assumptions about the HSIs.
 We say that a pixel is \textit{pure} if it contains a single material corresponding to some endmember.
 We assume that there is at least one pure pixel for every endmember.
 This is called the \textit{pure pixel assumption}.
 Accordingly, the HSI matrix $A$ shown in (\ref{Eq: LMM}) can be rewritten as